Transformative Agents

 These projects - whether already implemented or currently under development - must reflect the capacity of continuous learning, academic and professional collaboration, and knowledge exchange as drivers of social, sustainable, and long-lasting impact within the institutions and communities where they take place, thus aligning with the core objectives of the IAP.

-Following the success of its first edition launched in October 2023, the second call is scheduled for Fall 2025.
+Following the success of the first edition in October 2023, a second call for projects was made in 2025.

 General Participation Requirements